Anindya0207/javascript-algorithms/src/playground/DSA class/27Apr/27Apr.md

 But in Graph, there can be n edges inoming to a node.
 Then in degree of the node is n.

 Similarly, the number of edges outgoing from a node in a graph is called outdegree.
 In a BST, outdegree is <=2

+# Dynamic Graph

+- how many vertex
+- how many edges
+- enter the edge where the connection exist
+    - 1-2 (directed / undirected)
+    - 2-1